 Dr Lembke wants to take more of physicians’ time: all physicians in every state should have access to a database for prescription-drug monitoring and should be required by law to query the database before writing an initial prescription for opioids or other controlled substances.
 Dr Lembke has placed part of the blame for the writing of narcotic prescriptions on the scarcity of physicians’ time; ie it’s easier to write a scrip than spend half an hour or more trying to otherwise deal with a patient demanding powerful pain medication.
 Good doctors know how to manage pain.
 They use good clinical judgement.
 Their practice is unlikely to be improved by another mandatory snooze session or a time consuming database search.
 Every one of life’s problems does not require new rules.

 And then there’s the indoor pachyderm.
 Alcohol can kill you, same for tobacco.
 But what’s the deleterious effect of opioid addiction?
 It’s dangerous when it’s illegal because the drug is impure and the supply unreliable.
-But when it’s supplied by your doctors what bad things happen?
+But when it’s supplied by your doctor what bad things happen?
 Unless you intentionally overdose the drug per se is not likely to have a bad effect on your health.
 After all, you’re taking it under the supervision of a physician.
 It’s obviously better not to be on a drug that you don’t need than to be taking it, but there are far worse drugs than opioids that patients routinely and chronically take with shaky indications.
 Again, best to stop them all, but opioids likely aren’t near the top of the list of dubious drugs especially if patients say they’re relieving pain.